 Establishing a Global System of Regional Wildlife Networks: Providing Support for the South Asia Wildlife Enforcement Network

-The summary for the Establishing a Global System of Regional Wildlife Networks: Providing Support for the South Asia Wildlife Enforcement Network Federal Grant is detailed below.
-It contains information such as the Catalog of Federal Domestic Assistance (CFDA) number, who is eligible for the grant, how much grant money will be awarded, important deadlines, and a sampling of similar government grants.
-Verify the accuracy of the data FederalGrants.com provides by visiting the webpage noted in the Link to Full Announcement section or by contacting the appropriate person listed in the Grant Announcement Contact section.
-If these sections are incomplete, please visit the website of the government agency that is offering this grant.
+The summary for the Establishing a Global System of Regional Wildlife Networks: Providing Support for the South Asia Wildlife Enforcement Network grant is detailed below.
+This summary states who is eligible for the grant, how much grant money will be awarded, current and past deadlines, Catalog of Federal Domestic Assistance (CFDA) numbers, and a sampling of similar government grants.
+Verify the accuracy of the data FederalGrants.com provides by visiting the webpage noted in the Link to Full Announcement section or by contacting the appropriate person listed as the Grant Announcement Contact.
+If any section is incomplete, please visit the website for the Ocean and International Environmental Scientific, which is the U.S. government agency offering this grant.

 Federal Grant Title: Establishing a Global System of Regional Wildlife Networks: Providing Support for the South Asia Wildlife Enforcement Network